Saareem/gis-e4030-abm/README.md

 # Deactivate when you are finished
 > deactivate
 ```
-Then just install the packages by:
+Then just install the required packages by:
 ```bash
 > pip install -r requirements.txt
 ```

-Alternatively, you can use run ```pip install -r C:\WorkSpace\requirements.txt``` in the virtual environment to install all Python packages written in the requirements.txt file.
+in the root of the gis-e4030-abm

 # Example